Exposing your custom config as an npm package

 We assume here that you already have created a custom config file.
 Click here to learn how to create one should you not have done this already.

-folder, and add your config file (config-default.json
+Create a config/ folder, and add your config file (config-default.json) in here.

-If you config file includes other config sets, you can include them in this folder as well.
+If your config file includes other config sets, you can include them in this folder as well.
+In this case, you also have to make sure to include the context file in components/context.jsonld.

-The only requirement here is that there is at least a file config/config-default.json
+The only requirement here is that there is at least a file config/config-default.json.

 2.2.
 Declare config options in package.json

-Before we can refer to other files within our config file,
+Before we can refer to other files within our config file, we have to add the "lsd:module" entry to our package.json file so that the config files can be found during engine initialization.

-Concretely, we need to add the following entry to package.json
+Concretely, we need to add the following entry to package.json:

 {